 Since 2008, Sigd has been recognized as a state holiday in Israel and a month’s worth of celebrations usually precede the actual date of the holiday.

-Read more about Sigd customs here and read a personal account here.
+Read more about customs for Sigd and a personal account of celebrating Sigd.